MultiSafepay/docs/content/integration/ready-made/opencart/faq/configuring-generic-gateways.md

 1. Sign in to your [backend](/glossaries/multisafepay-glossary/#backend).
 2. Go to **Plugin settings** > **Payment methods** tab.
 3. Set the:
-    - Gateway code
+    - Gateway identifier
     - Gateway logo
     - Gateway label
-    - Whether to include the shopping cart in refunds.
-Required for pay later gateway codes.
+    - Whether to include the shopping cart in refunds – Required for pay later gateway IDs.